JohnAD/RJSON/README.md

 The JSON spec explicitly defines a "number" as involving the Base10 digits 0 to 9.
 It does not support Binary (Base2) or Hex (Base16 aka Base2^4).
 For integers, this is not critical.
 But for floating numbers, a binary floating point number cannot store the full set of numbers expressed by decimal floating point numbers.
 For example, one-fifth (1/5) is "0.2" in decimal.
 But in binary, one-fifth is a repeating number and can only be approximated.
 This is very similar to how one-third is a repeating number in decimal (0.3333...) and can only be stored as an approximation in decimal.

-(Trivia: one-third CAN be precisely be stored in the sexagesimal.
-That is the numbering used by the extinct civilization of Ur.
-Their numbering is Base60.
+(Trivia: one-third CAN be precisely be stored in Sumerian sexagesimal as ` .𒌋𒌋` (note the space before the period to denote nothing/zero.)
+That is the numbering system used by the extinct civilization of Ur.
+The numbering is Base60.
 However, one-seventh is a repeating number in sexagesimal.
 No numbering system can prevent all divisor flaws; but that is a mathematical discussion well outside the scope of this document.)

 This gives way to "subtle" rounding errors when converting between the decimal to binary.